Solvability and uniqueness criteria for generalized Sylvester-type equations: Proof of Theorem

+In Case (C4) all coefficients are square and Theorem~\ref{thm:main} holds, because it reduces to Theorem \ref{thm:di16}.

+In Case (C1) the theorem is true because Equation \eqref{gensylv} fails to have a unique solution for any right-hand side $E$ and the conditions (1)--(3) cannot be fulfilled.
+Indeed, in order for \eqref{gensylv} to have a unique solution, for any right-hand side $E$, the coefficient matrix associated with Equation \eqref{gensylv} must be square, and this implies $mn=pq$, as explained in Section \ref{size-sec}.
+On the other hand, the conditions in each case (1)--(3) in the statement, imply $mn=pq$.

-Here we provide a proof of Theorem~\ref{thm:main}, which gives a complete characterization of the uniqueness of solution of \eqref{gensylv} for any right-hand side.
-We consider separately the case in which every coefficient is non-square, namely $p\notin\{m,n\}$, which is treated in Section \ref{sec:rectangular}, and the case in which two coefficients are square and two are nonsquare, namely $p\in\{m,n\}$, which is treated in Section \ref{sec:twosquare}.
-The case where all coefficients are square is Theorem \ref{thm:di16}.
+Case (C2), in which every coefficient is non-square, namely $p\notin\{m,n\}$, will be treated in Section \ref{sec:rectangular}, and Case (C3), in which two coefficients are square and two are non-square, namely $p\in\{m,n\}$, with $m\ne n$, will be treated in Section \ref{sec:twosquare}.